muralitheda/apache-spark/spark-internal-dynamics-walkthrough.md

 ## How do you get the size of a DataFrame or RDD in memory (in bytes) in Spark?

-Here’s a clean and complete explanation — including **code, concept, and interpretation** — all in one place 👇

----

-## How do you get the size of a DataFrame or RDD in memory (in bytes) in Spark?

 ### **Explanation:**

 There is **no direct API** in PySpark to get the in-memory size of a DataFrame.